rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Creating a Kubeconfig

 Only a **valid and active** Rancher user can create a Kubeconfig.
+E.g. using a service account `system:admin` will lead to the following error:

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF